tangrams/tangram-docs/docs/Syntax-Reference/sources.md

 #### `max_zoom`
 Optional _integer_.
 Default is _18_.

 Sets the highest zoom level which will be requested from the datasource.
-At higher zoom levels, the data from this zoom level will continue to be displayed.
+At higher zoom levels, the data from this zoom level will continue to be displayed, a condition called "overzoom".

 There is no corresponding `min_zoom` parameter, for reasons of performance.